 Spectators at the 1968 Masters Tournament looked to be in for a wild finish, as De Vicenzo pieced together a spectacular final round to shoot a 65, which was enough to tie the leader, Bob Goalby, and force an 18-hole playoff, which was scheduled to be held the next day.

-This one very little, very big problem was that De Vicenzo’s playing partner, Tommy Aaron, had wrongly marked a par-4 on the 17th hole for De Vicenzo’s score on the scorecard when he had actually birdied.
+This one very little, very big problem was that De Vicenzo’s playing partner, Tommy Aaron, had wrongly marked down a score of par-4 on the 17th hole for De Vicenzo’s total on the scorecard when De Vicenzo had actually made a birdie-3.

 Maybe it was the adrenaline in the moment, maybe it was the distraction of pulling off the perfect birthday (De Vicenzo had just turned 45) or maybe math was never his best subject.

 Whatever the reason, De Vicenzo signed the incorrect scorecard, which ultimately added a stroke and ended up costing the British Open champ a second major …

 Argentina’s most successful golfer ever was, understandably, beside himself at the costly error, saying: